-For such sales with GST, you must convert the following items in the tax invoice into Singapore dollars using an approved exchange rates for GST purpose (190KB):
+For such sales with GST, you must convert the following items in the tax invoice into Singapore dollars using an approved exchange rates for GST purpose (PDF, 190KB):

 - Total amount payable excluding GST;

 - Total GST payable; and

 - Total amount payable including GST.

 These amounts in Singapore dollars may be shown separately beside their respective amounts in foreign currency on your tax invoice.

 Examples of the approved exchange rates are exchange rates published by local banks or locally circulated newspapers.
 This exchange rate must be updated at least once every three months and used consistently for internal business reporting, accounting and GST purposes.

 The exchange rate source selected must also be used consistently for at least one year from the end of the accounting period in which the source was first used.